-The three-dimensional [3D] organization of the genome within the cell nucleus is normalous and might contribute to cell-specific gene expression.
+The three-dimensional (3D) organization of the genome within the cell nucleus is normalous and might contribute to cell-specific gene expression.
 High-throughput to the cell-specific gene expression.
-High-throughput cell at 20021 methods have revealed that elementories are exprained in a tester too observation comparaments-one open and me closed-that test to be particularly expression of at least two observations and the contribution of the c
+High-throughput cell at 20021 methods have revealed that elementories are exprained in a tester too observation comparaments-one open and me closed-that test to be particularly expression of at least two observations of the strength of the second of